nchavez1/classes/class-03/README.md

 ## From Observable to the Web

-* We didn't really get to this last time (gist.github.com & bl.ocks.org)
+* We only touched on this last time (gist.github.com & bl.ocks.org)
+* Demonstrate how to get homework assignments into a gist and served from bl.ocks.org

 ## Chloropleth maps